Our Services

 Helpful Resources

-There are several factors to consider if antibiotics are not clearing an infection, since they only treat bacterial illnesses and no improvement after 48 to 72 hours can reflect a viral cause, the wrong drug or resistance, missed doses, or a more serious problem.
-Do not stop or switch on your own; contact your clinician after about 3 days without improvement for reassessment and possible testing, and seek urgent care for red flags like trouble breathing, chest pain, confusion, or very high fever, with complete medically approved next steps and details found below.
+What to do: Do not stop or switch antibiotics on your own.
+Contact your clinician after about 3 days without improvement for reassessment and possible testing.
+Seek urgent care immediately for red flags like trouble breathing, chest pain, confusion, or very high fever.

 The good news is that there are clear, medically approved steps you can take.
 Understanding how antibiotics work — and when they don't — can help you make informed decisions without unnecessary panic.